Sunday, 27 February 2011

 Taken during October 1981 here are a few photos of Blackpool Pleasure Beach at night.

 This shows one of the very early rides of the Pleasure Beach and certainly the oldest still in existence, the Hiram Maxim Flying Machine.
 Maxim was interested in flight which was in its infancy at the time and he built several of these machines which must have given thousands of people their first experience of what it must be like to fly in an aeroplane.
 As it spins, centrifugal force lifts the gondolas outwards from the base.

 It has recently been announced that the Magic Mountain ride is to be demolished to make space for a more modern attraction.
 A fairy grotto dark ride, it was built on the southern half of the Pleasure Beach at a time when this space was reserved for children's rides.

-I rode this myself as a young child in the 1950s and used to love watching the "robot", an animated mannekin figure that "played" an organ console at the front of the ride.
-It's visible on the photo but you'll see it better on the full sized photo at Flickr - see links below.
+I rode this myself as a young child in the 1950s and used to love watching the robot, an animated mannikin figure that "played" an organ console at the front of the ride.
+It's visible on the photo if you look hard.
 The ride dates from 1934 but sadly 76 years is all it will get.